lescai-teaching/intro_google_cloud/README.md

 [Terraform](https://www.terraform.io) is a very powerful structured tool to handle *infrastructure as a code*.

+The steps performed in either the console, or using *gcloud* or Terraform are described in detail on [the specific pages](https://cloud.google.com/compute/docs/instances/create-start-instance#console) in Google Cloud Documentation.

 ## Running Nextflow

 Nextflow can be run on Google Cloud Platform using the *lifesciences* API (which will be retired soon), or the new *Batch* API.